 - Not able to sleep.

 - Some people taking this drug have killed themselves (suicide).
 It is not known if this drug was the reason for the suicides.
-Tell your child’s doctor if your child is thinking about killing himself/herself.
+Tell your doctor if you are thinking about killing yourself.

 - Upset stomach or throwing up.